workingDog/pochi/README.md

 With a presentation selected, pressing the **Start** button will display the presentation and broadcast its presence to the **Pochi Viewer** Apps.

+A presentation can optionally be protected with a password.
+If set, viewers will be asked for the password in order to view the presentation.

 ![presenter](images/presenterpage2.png)

 A presentation can be annotated using the drawing tool provided when pressing the draw tool icon.